biocorecrg/PhD_course_containers_2024/docs/docker_2.rst

 Difference between ARG and ENV explained `here <https://vsupalov.com/docker-arg-vs-env/>`__.

 * **ARG** values: available only while the image is built.
-* **ENV** values: available during the image build process but also for the future running containers.
+* **ENV** values: available during the image build process and for future running containers.
   * It can be checked in a resulting running container by running ``env``.

 **CMD, ENTRYPOINT**: command to execute when generated container starts